This post may contain affiliate links. Read our disclosure here.

 The fall is a great time to “rough it”and attempt to use less air conditioning.
 Give it a try to see how long you can last before turning on the heat too!

-Regardless of what temperature you keep the house at, you can use these tips to help your house be more energy efficient.
+Regardless of what temperature you keep the house at, you can use these tips to help your house be more energy efficient and a few extra tips to cut down heating costs.

 Get rid of your clutter